Mountain bike tours

 Binn

-The longest stage passes over the legendary Saflisch Pass and descends to the town of Brig.
-While physically demanding, it nonetheless features some stunningly beautiful, unspoilt scenery.
+The queen stage passes through the legendary Saflisch pass and descends towards the town of Brig.
+Physically demanding, it nevertheless features well-preserved landscapes of great beauty.

 Difficulty